hapytex/django-antipatterns/antipatterns/signals.md

 thus give a *false sense of security* that the handler will indeed update the object accordingly.

-## Signals can raise exceptions and break the codeflow
+## Signals can raise exceptions and break the code flow

 If the signals run, for example when we call `.save()` on a model object, then the triggers *will* run.
 Contrary to popular belief, signals do *not* run asynchronous,